This post may contain affiliate links. Please read our disclosure policy for more information.

 Blogging can also be a source of income.
-Leaving my practice to go on this journey will cause our family to lose a small source of income.
+Leaving my chiropractic practice to go on this full-time RVing journey will cause our family to lose a small source of income.
 Many of you that know me know that I would feel horrible if I didn’t provide at least a little bit of income for my family.
-There are some very well known bloggers in the RV world, but there is definitely room for more.
 I figured blogging would give me a creative outlet and perhaps bring in a little extra income at the same time.
 It’s almost like how I chose to run my chiropractic practice…helping people, utilizing my knowledge, and making it affordable for everyone, yet it can bring in a little bit of income to help provide for my family also.

 HOW YOU CAN GET STARTED

 If you think I was going to use this section to give you the ins and outs of how to build your blog, you’re wrong.
 I’m a newbie too, and I promise I make mistakes.
 I might be good at one aspect of blogging and horrible at another.
 What I do understand is that if it’s been done by millions of people for many years, there have to be people that use tried and true processes that are willing to share their knowledge.
-Seek out those people…but make sure they are the successful ones and not just some random newbie blogger like me.
+Seek out those people!

 Do you have a blog already started but want to learn how to really use it well?
-I’d highly suggest looking into their Blogging Blastoff course (formerly known as 30 Day Blogging Fast Track).
+I’d highly suggest looking into their Blogging Blastoff course.
 There is so much information provided that it’s actually really difficult to get through it all in 30 Days.
 Luckily for you (and me), they give you 2 years of access to the course material.
-It covers everything from blogging basics, to utilizing social media, to making money with your blog.
-And I’ll let you in on a little secret…I’m not even done with the course yet.
-As I said, there’s so much information in this course that sometimes you have to get one section perfected before you can move on to the next section.
+It covers everything from blogging basics to utilizing social media, to making money with your blog.
 It’s really very thorough.

 Now if you’re someone who travels quite a bit, you might rather look into their Travel Blogging Fast Track course.
 Again, there’s so much information available, but it’s all geared specifically towards travel blogging.
 Yep, I signed up for this one as well.
 And no, it’s not all of the same material that’s in the Blogging Blastoff course.

 There is also lots of free information on the internet to help you get started blogging.
 You could spend years combing through info trying to figure everything out on your own.
 But why reinvent the wheel, right?!?
-Heather and Pete have put together focused courses packed with information that they’ve acquired over the last 12 years.
-It’s definitely worth checking out!
+Like I said…seek out those that have done this successfully and reproduce what they teach you.